yokto/Object/README.md

 	cabal install Object
 if you have >= ghc-7.8

+the doku is also on the gh-pages branch or on (http://yokto.github.io/object/)

 ## Idea

 The idea is to be able to use multiparameter typeclasses to create a dot operator which can access certain properties of the object/datatype.
 We give a simple example of the kind of thing that we want to be able to write the following.